CreateAPI/NaiveDate/README.md

 ## License

-NaiveDateTime is available under the MIT license.
+NaiveDate is available under the MIT license.
 See the LICENSE file for more info.